MakingSense/makingsense.github.io/3-working-with-git/configure-remotes.md

 a fork of an open source repository.
 Your fork is your **origin** remote and remote original repository is commonly called **upstream**.

-Another scenery is when you are working against a private remote repository called **origin** and you have a personal fork named as your username.
+Another scenario is when you are working against a private remote repository called **origin** and you have a personal fork named as your username.

 In both cases you can have more remotes to see what is doing other people with